ohpinamake

 ᐃᒪᓐᓇᐅᖁᔨᓇᔭᖅᐳᒍᑦ, ᑲᑎᑎᑦᑎᓗᑎᑦ ᖃᔅᓯᑲᓪᓚᖕᓂᒃ ᐊᔾᔨᓂᒃ ᐊᑕᐅᓯᕐᒧᑦ ᒪᒃᐱᖅᑐᒐᕐᒧᑦ, ᐅᕝᕙᓘᓐᓃᑦ ᐊᑦᑕᑕᕐᕕᐅᔪᒪᒍᕕᑦ ᐃᑭᐊᖅᑭᕕᒃᑯᑦ ᐱᕙᓪᓕᐊᔪᓄᑦ ᓲᕐᓗ ᐃᑭᐊᖅᑭᕕᖕᓄᑦ, ᑕᕐᕆᔭᒐᒃᓴᓄᑦ, ᓂᐱᓄᓪᓘᓐᓃᑦ, ᑎᑎᕋᖅᓯᓗᑎᑦ ᐊᑕᓂᕆᔭᐅᔪᓂᒃ ᐃᓗᓕᖏᓐᓄᑦ ᐅᓂᒃᑳᖅᓯᒪᔪᓄᑦ ᐊᒻᒪᓗᑦᑕᐅᖅ ᖃᓄᑐᐃᓐᓇᖅ ᐃᓯᕈᓐᓇᐅᑎᓄᑦ ᐱᔭᐅᔭᕆᐊᓕᖕᓄᑦ ᓈᓚᒃᑎᓄᑦ ᐊᑐᕈᓐᓇᖁᓪᓗᒋᑦ, ᐊᒻᒪᐃᓛᒃ ᑕᒪᓐᓇ ᑐᓐᓂᖅᑯᑕᐅᓕᕐᒥᓗᓂ .pdf

-If you would like to submit multiple images they need to be placed in one pdf file for uploading.
-If you are unsure how to do this please see our pdf tutorial.
-Tutorial - Converting Images to a Single PDF
+If you are unsure how to do this, please reference our pdf tutorial: Tutorial - Converting Images to a Single PDF